How Do I Legally Homeschool in Florida?

-If you prefer, you may go to the Brevard County School Board website at www.brevard.k12.fl.us/forms/index.html to retrieve the forms (scroll down to STUDENTS, in blue, and you will see the forms you will need).
+If you prefer, you may go to the Brevard County School Board website to retrieve the forms (scroll down to NOTICE OF INTENT, in blue, and you will see the forms you will need).

 1) Send a notice of intent to your district school superintendent.
 Be sure to send your form certified mail, return receipt requested AND keep this paperwork with your records.